saurabh0719/saurabh0719.github.io/README.md

 <br>

 Hi there 👋, my name is Saurabh Pujari.
 I'm a Software engineer and Entrepreneur.
-I primarily build backend systems, working with python and, occasionaly, golang.
+I primarily build backend systems, working with python, postgres, AWS and, occasionaly, golang.

 #### Currently I'm working at -
 - Software Engineer, Backend at [Avoma Inc.](https://www.avoma.com/) - Working on building the best AI enabled meeting assistant that makes your meeting lifecycle more productive and actionable. 📢